gskielian/Collection-Of-Android-Snippets/SavingData.md

 2)  initialize sharedPref with your application's context

-PLace this in your onCreateMethod (after setting the content view)
+Place this in your onCreateMethod (after setting the content view)

 ** Note: Replace "keyval_name_here" with a name for your key-value storage.